 The two-year CME master’s program is part of the 4TU Federation, which comprises the four universities of technology in the Netherlands.
 The CME program is coordinated between TU/e, TUDelft and the University of Twente, giving you the possibility of taking elective courses at each location.

-The TU/e CME program was the highest ranked program according to Elsevier studies 2017 and the Keuzegids Master 2018.
+The TU/e CME program was ranked highest amongst the 4TU-CME programs according to Elsevier studies 2017 and the Keuzegids Master 2018.

 The independent judgment by the NVAO strengthens higher education institutions in their quality culture.
 On the basis of the judgments of NVAO higher education programmes are recognized and students receive a legally recognized degree.
 In the Netherlands, NVAO assesses the internal quality assurance pursued by universities and the quality of the programmes they provide.